 Simply put: mass market consumer brands have many more pain points to address.
 When you try and bundle these up into one message directed at all buyers, it can become confusing.
 This is one of the reasons why influencer marketing has become so effective for consumer brands.
 Each influencer essentially represents a buyer persona the company wants to target.
 By advertising through that influencer, you are likely to find other buyers who are similar to that influencer, or want to be similar to them.

 Finally, due to having more potential buyers, it is likely that a B2C brand will have more offerings than a B2B brand.
-This forces you as a marketer of a B2C brand to consider how you position each product or service for each buyer persona.
-Luxury goods brands are an ideal example of this challenge.
+This forces you as a marketer to consider how you position each product or service for each buyer persona.
+Luxury goods brands are a great example of this challenge.
 Luxury goods have to maintain an air of aspiration in order to demand the price points they do—but what about grabbing the up-and-coming consumer who cannot quite purchase your product, but wants to feel like they are part of that brand family?

-Some luxury brands elect to move intentionally downstream with entry-level products that more consumers can purchase.
-Mercedes is an example of this with their C-Class sedan, which starts in the low $30,000s when new.
+Some luxury brands elect to move downstream with entry-level products that a larger proportion of consumers can purchase.
+Mercedes is an example of this with their C-Class sedan, which starts in the low $40,000s when new.
 Airstream is another luxury brand that did this with the launch of their Basecamp model a few years back.
 We helped them launch that product, and one of the main considerations was how to maintain the aspirational qualities of Airstream while allowing a younger, millennial audience to become part of the Airstream family.

 Buyers are buyers—always